MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 Handling interruptions is an important aspect of a robust bot.
-Users will not always follow your defined conversation flow, often they will need to ask a question in the middle of or cancel the process.
+Users will not always follow your defined conversation flow.
+Often, they will need to ask a question in the middle of or cancel the process.
 This article describes some common ways to handle user interruptions in your bot.

 ## Prerequisites